lkat6/transformer/README.md

-TransFormer used for mini Chatbot training
+transFormer used for mini Chatbot training